jrohsc/MSDT/README.md

 #### Includes other software related under the MIT and Apache 2.0 license:
 - ONION, Copyright 2021 THUNLP.
 For licensing see LICENSE-ONION
-- mlm-scoring, Copyright Amazon.com, Inc. FOr licensing see LICENSE-mlm-scoring
+- mlm-scoring, Copyright Amazon.com, Inc. For licensing see LICENSE-mlm-scoring

 ## Train Poisoned Victom Model